yaroslavyaroslav/OpenAI-sublime-text/README.md

 ## Disclaimers

-> **Note**
+> [!NOTE]
-> Please note that OpenAI is a paid service, and you will need to have an API key and sufficient credit to use this plugin if not using custom API provider.
+> Please note that OpenAI is a paid service, and you will need to have an API key and sufficient credit to use this plugin, if not using custom API provider.

-> **Warning**
+> [!WARNING]
-> **All selected code will be sent to the OpenAI servers (if not using custom API provider) for processing, so make sure you have all necessary permissions to do so**.
+> All selected code will be sent to the OpenAI servers (if not using custom API provider) for processing, so make sure you have all necessary permissions to do so.

 > This one was at 80% written by that thing itself including this readme.
 I was here mostly for debugging purposes, rather than designing and researching.
 This is pure magic, I swear.